SpaceML/PSFGAN/README.md

 python roou.py --mode 1 --mcombine 1     # Create a test and median combine stars to extract the PSF.
 ```

-* mode: If set to 0, the images from "fits_train" are used; if set to 1, the images from "fits_test" are used; if set to 2, the images from "fits_eval" are used.
+* ```mode```: If set to 0, the images from "fits_train" are used; if set to 1, the images from "fits_test" are used; if set to 2, the images from "fits_eval" are used.
-* mcombine: If set to False, the SDSS PSF tool is used to extract a PSF for each image.
+* ```mcombine```: If set to False, the SDSS PSF tool is used to extract a PSF for each image.
 If mcombine is set to True, the PSF is extracted by median combining stars from the neighborhood of the galaxy.

 ### Train PSFGAN
 ```bash